AAlexeykuz/salut_assembler/README.md

 4. IA - Input address.
 It tells where input handling function is in the memory.

-When input signal bits turn on, if the port in which they're turned on is set in IM it clears signal bits from every port and executes CALL IA instruction, interrupting others.
+If the in-port with the signal bit on is marked in IM it triggers input handling.
+It clears signal bits from every port and executes CALL IA instruction, interrupting others.

 ### 5. Flags